Angela Berry, M.A. '14

-Professional counseling graduate student Angela Berry, MA '14 wants to help veterans and military families transition to “a new normal.”
+Professional counseling graduate Angela Berry, M.A.
+'14 wants to help veterans and military families transition to “a new normal.”

-The mother of two, married to an Air Force officer, understands the stress that long-term or frequent deployments can put on a military family.
+The mother of two, married to an Air Force officer, understands the stress that long-term or frequent deployments can place on a military family.

-She worried that her inability to fully convey facial expressions - the effects of muscle weakness caused by MD - might hinder her effectiveness as a counselor.
-However, the Professional Counseling program’s emphasis on self-awareness and personal growth, as well as academics, has helped Angela realize her strengths.
-Her confidence grew as she practiced her skills during free stress management sessions offered to students at the Lebanon campus.
+Diagnosed with muscular dystrophy at age 15, Angela worried that her inability to convey facial expressions due to the disease might hinder her effectiveness as a counselor.
+However, the Professional Counseling program’s emphasis on self-awareness and personal growth, as well as academics, has helped her realize her strengths.
+Her confidence grew as she practiced her skills during free stress management sessions offered to students on the Lebanon campus.

 Learn more about McKendree University, Graduate Programs, or the Professional Counseling program.